 Other retirement accounts can be opened independent of your employer.
-The most popular is the Individual Retirement Account, or IRA.
+The most popular is the Individual Retirement Account or IRA.
 The “Traditional” variety of these accounts is similar to the 401(k), in that money can be contributed pre-tax; donate a few thousand dollars to an IRA, and the money can be deducted on your taxes.
 The other variety of IRA is the Roth IRA, in which money is contributed post-tax—that is, you can’t take a tax deduction on it—but it grows in the account and can be withdrawn tax-free in retirement.

 Investing Your Savings

 It’s not enough to just save a bunch of money in a tax-advantaged retirement account.
-To make sure that your money grows and multiplies, you need to invest it.
+To make sure that your money grows and multiplies, you should invest it.
+It is good to keep enough money in savings and checking accounts to cover expenses and emergencies; however, if you keep more than this in savings, it will essentially shrink in value—savings accounts do not provide enough interest to keep pace with inflation.

-So what should you invest in?
-Stocks, mostly — especially when you’re younger.
-Investing in the stock market is the best, most consistent way to grow your money, and money invested in the stock market has grown, on average, between 7 and 10 percent a year (depending on how you do the math).
-Of course, the stock market is not without its risks, and sometimes it goes down.
-That’s why a mostly-stock portfolio is best when you’re younger, and you’ve got time to make up any losses you might incur in the market.
-As you grow older, you should allocate more of your savings toward safer investments like bonds, so you don’t risk losing a bunch of money in the market just before you retire.
+Percentages aside, a mostly-stock portfolio is best to use when you’re younger, allowing you to make up any losses you might incur in the market.
+As you grow older, you should allocate more of your savings toward safer investments like bonds or metals, so you don’t risk losing a bunch of money in the market just before you retire.